 As a developmental psychologist, I am fascinated by how individuals change over time and how our environment helps shape who we are.
-While I have taught classes in many areas, the majority of my research has focused on media, morningness-eveningness, and how preschoolers cope with everyday challenges.
-With my newest projects, I am extending this focus to include research on STEAM and play in young children.
+While I have taught classes in many areas, the majority of my research has focused on media, morningness-eveningness, and how preschoolers cope with everyday challenges both physiologically and behaviorally.
+With my newest projects, I am extending this focus to include research on STEAM and play.

 Preschoolers’ Perceptions of Gendered Toy Commercials

-In a recently published study, I interviewed 3- to 6-year-old children about toy commercials targeted to girls and boys.
+In a recent study, I interviewed 3- to 6-year-old children about toy commercials targeted to girls and boys.
 On the plus side, most children were flexible in terms of who they felt the toy commercials were meant for and many answered “both” when asked about ads for traditionally stereotyped toys.
 A majority also liked at least one of the cross-gender ads.
 Unfortunately, this flexibility was limited.